LeiWangR/HDG/README.md

 # A Comparative Review of Recent Kinect-Based Action Recognition Algorithms

+This repo contains:

-This repo contains the HDG implementation for 'Analysis and Evaluation of Kinect-based Action Recognition Algorithms', and provides the links for downloading the algorithms and smaller datasets for action recognition.
+- the HDG implementation for 'Analysis and Evaluation of Kinect-based Action Recognition Algorithms', and
+- provides the links for downloading the algorithms evaluated in our TIP journal and
+- provides direct links to download smaller datasets for action recognition.

 ## 1 Introduction